Anesthesiology Billing Services in Washington

 The most frequent anesthesiology denials we see from WA payers include anesthesia time must be precisely documented from start to end, medical direction (qk, qy) vs supervision (ad) vs personal performance affects billing and payment, p3-p6 add units and revenue but are frequently omitted.
 Our team catches these before submission by applying both anesthesiology coding expertise and WA payer-specific rules to every claim.

-Apple Health routes anesthesiology patients through 5 managed care plans: Molina, Coordinated Care, Community Health Plan, Amerigroup, UHC.
+Washington Apple Health routes anesthesiology patients through 5 managed care plans: Molina Healthcare of Washington, Coordinated Care of Washington, Community Health Plan of Washington (CHPW), Wellpoint Washington (formerly Amerigroup), UnitedHealthcare Community Plan.
 Each MCO has its own anesthesiology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your anesthesiology practice gets paid correctly.

 Fix Your Washington Anesthesiology Billing